Kimserey/BlogArchive/20160420_get_started_with_fsharp_on_mac.md

 [https://code.visualstudio.com/](https://code.visualstudio.com/)

 Install Visual studio code [https://code.visualstudio.com/](https://code.visualstudio.com/).
-Visual studio code allows developpers to write plugins against it.
+Visual studio code is a code editor which also allows developpers to write plugins against it.
-Thanks to the amazing work of [@k_cieslak](https://twitter.com/k_cieslak) we can use F# with VSCode using [Ionide](http://ionide.io/).
+Thanks to the amazing work of [@k_cieslak](https://twitter.com/k_cieslak), we can use F# with VSCode using [Ionide](http://ionide.io/).
+Ionide is a package suite which provides interaction with `FSI`, autocompletion, syntax highlighting and many more amazing things.

 ## 4. Install Ionide